Edarke/Literal-Arguments-Plugin/README.md

 * java.util.Optional.empty() and com.google.common.base.Optional.absent()
 * Casting one of the above to another type (eg (byte) 0)

-Literal chars and Strings are ignored because their purpose is usually evident from their content.
+Literal chars and Strings are ignored because their purpose is usually evident from their content .
+Additionally inspection is disabled for many of the same methods which Intellij's parameter hinting is disabled for (eg String.charAt(0) will not require comments)

 There is limited support for configuring the format of the generated comment.

+## How to install
+Download the jar from releases.
+Open Intellij, File > Settings > Plugins > Install from disk.
+Restart.